ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](J7ZWbpo2AZk)

-Max gave an introduction to libp2p, supported transport protocols, secure channels, multiplexing mechanisms, how libp2p [traverses NATs](https://research.protocol.ai/publications/decentralized-hole-punching/), how libp2p discovers peers, how libp2p uses [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) for peer-to-peer routing, [GossipSub](https://arxiv.org/abs/2007.02754) for publishing and subscribing messages, and how libp2p exchanges data using [BitSwap](https://research.protocol.ai/publications/accelerating-content-routing-with-bitswap-a-multi-path-file-transfer-protocol-in-ipfs-and-filecoin/delarocha2021.pdf).
-He also briefly went over the different implementations, projects using libp2p, and previewed libp2p’s future focus.
+Max introduced libp2p by giving an overview of the supported transport protocols, secure channels, multiplexing mechanisms, how libp2p [traverses NATs](https://research.protocol.ai/publications/decentralized-hole-punching/), how libp2p discovers peers, how libp2p uses [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) for peer-to-peer routing, [GossipSub](https://arxiv.org/abs/2007.02754) for publishing and subscribing messages, and how libp2p exchanges data using [BitSwap](https://research.protocol.ai/publications/accelerating-content-routing-with-bitswap-a-multi-path-file-transfer-protocol-in-ipfs-and-filecoin/delarocha2021.pdf).
+He briefly reviewed the different implementations and projects using libp2p and previewed libp2p’s future focus.

 ### A month in PL EngRes libp2p Development and how you can be involved